peterkiszelka-mckinsey/craftsmanship-tribe/packages/product-offering-kata/README.md

 #### 4) Instead of mocks, validate the implementation with unit tests using fake implementations

-As a practice, let's refactor the written test suite (maybe even by removing the implementation code and redo it with TDD).
+As a practice, let's refactor the written test suite.

 However, in this case, let's ditch the mocks and use fake implementations of the repository interfaces.
 We could also say that we are black box testing the domain service with no dependencies.